input-output-hk/MIPs/MIP-0003/ReadMe.md

 Thus, having the `MarloweParams` parameterize the universal validator via that `TxOut` consumed in the minting process, rather than the `CurrencySymbol`, inexorably ties the minting validator to the spending validator.
 The present Marlowe validator's use of `CurrencySymbol` in its `MarloweParams` allows it to accept *any* currency symbol for role tokens, but this MIP's use of the `TxOut` in the `MarloweParams` for the *universal* validator ensures that the spending validator can only use tokens minted by minting validator because both these validators are *one and the same*.

-Note that the MIP forbids three potentiallly important and presently possible use cases:
+Note that the MIP forbids four potentiallly important and presently possible use cases:
 1. Customized monetary policies. *Some Marlowe dApps (e.g., DAOs or centrally administered applications) would benefit from supervisory control via a sophisticated minting policy.*
 2. Minting of additional role tokens after the original minting. *There may be certain crowd-oriented Marlowe dApps where this is desirable.*
 3. Burning of role tokens after a contract completes. *This makes it impossible ever to recover the minimum Ada associated with a role token, thus effectively increasing the up-front cost of Marlowe contracts.*
+4. Reuse of role tokens among multiple contracts.

 ## Backwards Compatibility